-In February 2019, we commenced the commercial launch of YUTIQ with a direct sales force in the U.S. We believe that the NIPU market in the U.S. is relatively modest in size, with an estimated patient prevalence for NIPU of approximately 55,000 to 120,000 patients.
+In February 2019, we commenced the commercial launch of YUTIQ with a direct sales force in the U.S. We believe that the chronic non-infectious uveitis affecting the posterior segment of the eye market in the U.S. is relatively modest in size, with an estimated patient prevalence for chronic non-infectious uveitis affecting the posterior segment of the eye of approximately 60,000 to 100,000 patients.
 Consequently, the number of uveitis and retinal physicians who treat the majority of this patient population is relatively small.
 As a result, we believe the commercial footprint and cost to market for YUTIQ will be less than a typical pharmaceutical product launch that requires a larger physician call population.
 Members of our leadership team have extensive commercialization experience and we believe that commercializing YUTIQ ourselves in the U.S. will maximize the value of YUTIQ to us.
-YUTIQ will be reimbursed using a previously issued J Code.
-We have applied for a specific J-code relating to YUTIQ which, if granted, would be effective January 1, 2020.
-Based upon our anticipated ASP and the approximate number of patients requiring treatment we estimate the total addressable market for YUTIQ to be in excess of \$550 million.
+YUTIQ was reimbursed using a permanent J Code, established October 1, 2019.
+The total market size of disease prevalence is approximately \$500 million.
+Of those patients currently being treated, the addressable market size is approximately \$250 million.

-Outside of the U.S., we expanded our license agreement with Alimera to include uveitis in EMEA.
+Outside of the U.S., we expanded our existing license agreement with Alimera to include uveitis in EMEA.
 This additional license right was part of the July 10, 2017 amended and restated collaboration agreement with Alimera, or the Amended Alimera Agreement.
-Alimera has reported that it plans to commercialize the NIPU EMEA indication under its ILUVIEN trademark.
+Alimera has commercialized the chronic non-infectious uveitis affecting the posterior segment of the eye EMEA indication under its ILUVIEN trademark.

-In November 2018, we out-licensed to Ocumension the clinical development, regulatory, reimbursement and distribution rights for Durasert FA in the greater China territory.
-Clinical trial requirements have not yet been determined with the Chinese regulatory authorities.
-Assuming a three-year patient follow-up requirement for enrolled patients, it will likely take several years for Ocumension to complete clinical trials and obtain regulatory approval for Durasert FA in their licensed territory.
+In November 2018, we licensed to Ocumension the clinical development, regulatory, reimbursement and distribution rights for Durasert FA in Mainland China, Hong Kong, Macau and Taiwan.
 Ocumension does not have rights to the YUTIQ trade name.